aws-samples/eks-workshop/content/030_eksctl/launcheks.md

 Next, use the file you created as the input for the eksctl cluster creation.

 {{% notice info %}}
-We are deliberatly launching at least one Kubernetes version behind the latest available on [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html).
+We are deliberatly launching at least one Kubernetes version behind the latest available.
+Please review [Amazon EKS Kubernetes versions](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html) to determine what supported versions are currently available.
 This allows you to perform the [cluster upgrade](https://www.eksworkshop.com/intermediate/320_eks_upgrades/) lab.
 {{% /notice %}}

 ```bash